Towwaa of Jarvis Bay 1810

 In the course of researching images of Shoalhaven Natives prior to the 1850s, the present writer recently came across the image of the Jervis Bay Aboriginal man Towwaa in the British Museum collection.
 It was first seen as a small reproduction in the article Barbarity of our own Countrymen (Botsman 2020).
 The original British Museum record was then viewed, and it is from this that the images of Towwaa herein are sourced.
 The citation states that he was of the Jervis Bay area, located on the east coast of New South Wales, approximately 200 kilometres (120 miles) south of Sydney.
 The complete painting is a fully body image of Towwaa in his naked, natural state, with a head of curly hair, standing on what appears to be a rocky shelf, ungainly thin in legs, arms and body.

-| John Lewin, Towwaa [Jervis Bay], 1810.
-Collection: British Museum. |
+John Lewin, Towwaa [Jervis Bay], 1810.
+Collection: British Museum.

-In the portrait we also see scarring on his chest, and a piece of wood passing through his nose.
+In the Lewin portrait of Towwaa we see scarring on his chest, and a piece of wood passing through his nose.
 The awkwardness of his stance perhaps reflects the failings of Lewin in portraiture, as he was more at ease in painting birds and local animals such as the koala.
 Little is known of the work apart from it being donated to the British Museum in 1893 by Executors of the estate of Sir Richard Owen (1804-1892), a famous English botanist and paleontologist.
 However, in the Eora: Mapping Aboriginal Sydney 1770-1950 exhibition catalogue, a reference to Towwaa provides an intriguing piece of information which leads us to consider his later life:

 1810 - John William Lewin, a professional natural history painter, portrays Towwaa (‘Tom Ugly’) and Blueit (Smith and Bourke 2006).